 Final Thought

-Good accounting is not about compliance — compliance is the minimum.
+Good accounting is not about compliance — compliance should be the minimum.

 Good accounting is about keeping more of what you earn, avoiding preventable mistakes, and making decisions early enough for them to matter.